Remote Access Security Best Practices

-- Enforce a good password policy, disable automatic login, and enable automatic lock.
+- Enforce password policy, disable automatic login and enable automatic lock.

 - Enable “find my device” and remote lock/wipe capabilities.

-- If you’re not able to use managed devices, give all employees an information security guide that explains the security measures required and recommended for remote workers.
+- Whether or not you use device management, give all employees a security guide that explains the cybersecurity measures required and recommended for remote workers.

-- Conduct security awareness training for your employees on regular basis.
+- Conduct threat awareness training for your employees on regular basis.

-- If possible, use two-factor authentication to protect VPN accounts and cloud services from unauthorized access.
+- If possible, use multifactor authentication (MFA) to protect VPN accounts and cloud services from unauthorized access.

 - Avoid using Remote Desktop Protocol (RDP).
 If you have to use RDP:

-- Don’t expose RDP to the internet.
-All activity should go through a secure connection.
+- Don’t leave RDP exposed to the internet.
+All activity should be go through a secure connection.

-- Avoid direct RDP connections.
-If users need desktop access, RDP sessions should be forced through Remote Desktop Gateway (ideally, in a DMZ).
+- Don’t allow users to connect directly.
+RDP sessions should be forced via Remote Desktop Gateway (ideally, in a DMZ).